Session 2: June 15 - 19 (Ages 8-18)

 Your youth will be attending the Air Force Academy which is a Division I school.
 Our coaches are outstanding in their leadership skills, knowledgeable in their position fields, eager to help those who want to improve because of the love of the game, family orientated to make sure each young adult is learning from the grass roots to develop physically and mentally while having a good time.
 The Academy's weight room is one of the top in the nation and our playing fields are the best you will find anywhere.

 Equipment needed: Shorts and T-shirts will be worn for practice sessions.
 Football cleats for grass and indoor turf shoes will be needed each day.
 (Tennis shoes or sneakers are fine for the artificial surface.)
 Bring plenty of sunscreen.
-There will be competitions (games) on Friday morning, followed by awards.
+There will be competitions (games) on the morning of Friday, June 19, followed by awards.
 Campers will be free to go after the completion of the awards session and parents and friends are welcome to come and watch.

 In accordance with NCAA guidelines, all AFA Sports Camps are open to any and all entrants, limited only by specified number, age grade level and/or gender of its participants.